hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_plain/rest_operations.md

 { ..resource body.. }
 ```

-If a client performs a contention aware update, the ETag version will be placed in the version part of the IdDt/IdType that is passed into the method.
+If a client performs a contention aware update, the ETag version will be placed in the version part of the IdDt/IdType
+that is passed into the method.
 For example:

 ```java
 {{snippet:classpath:/ca/uhn/hapi/fhir/docs/RestfulPatientResourceProviderMore.java|updateEtag}}
 ```

+## Update with History Rewrite

+If you wish to update a historical version of a resource without creating new versions, this can now be done with the
+Update operation.
+This operation not supported by the FHIR specs, it's an enhancement added to Hapi.

+In order to use this you will need to set the appropriate flag in DaoConfig to true.
+For
+example: `setUpdateWithHistoryRewriteEnabled(true)`

+The api call would look like this: `PUT Patient/123/_history/3`, with the body of the request be the resource including
+the same version specified in the URL.

 <a name="instance_delete" />

 # Instance Level - Delete

-The [delete](http://hl7.org/implement/standards/fhir/http.html#delete) operation retrieves a specific version of a resource with a given ID.
-It takes a single ID parameter annotated with an [@IdParam](/hapi-fhir/apidocs/hapi-fhir-base/ca/uhn/fhir/rest/annotation/IdParam.html) annotation, which supplies the ID of the resource to delete.
+The [delete](http://hl7.org/implement/standards/fhir/http.html#delete) operation retrieves a specific version of a
+resource with a given ID.
+It takes a single ID parameter annotated with
+an [@IdParam](/hapi-fhir/apidocs/hapi-fhir-base/ca/uhn/fhir/rest/annotation/IdParam.html) annotation, which supplies the
+ID of the resource to delete.

 ```java
 {{snippet:classpath:/ca/uhn/hapi/fhir/docs/RestfulPatientResourceProviderMore.java|delete}}